flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 ### PWS

 - AUTO:
-    - Predictive WindShear is on when condition are met.
+    - Predictive WindShear is on when conditions are met.
 - OFF:
     - The Predictive WindShear function is off.

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently, not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ---